akka/akka/akka-docs/src/main/paradox/typed/actors.md

 from the outside, so we declare it to be of type @scala[`NotUsed`]@java[`Void`].
 Actors receive not only external messages, they also are notified of certain system events, so-called Signals.
-In order to get access to those we choose to implement this particular one using the `immutable` behavior decorator.
+In order to get access to those we choose to implement this particular one using the `receive` behavior decorator.
 The provided `onSignal` function will be invoked for signals (subclasses of `Signal`) or the `onMessage` function for user messages.

-This particular `main` Actor is created using `Behaviors.onStart`, which is like a factory for a behavior.
+This particular `main` Actor is created using `Behaviors.setup`, which is like a factory for a behavior.
-Creation of the behavior instance is deferred until the actor is started, as opposed to `Behaviors.immutable` that creates the behavior instance immediately before the actor is running.
-The factory function in `onStart` is passed the `ActorContext` as parameter and that can for example be used for spawning child actors.
+Creation of the behavior instance is deferred until the actor is started, as opposed to `Behaviors.receive` that creates the behavior instance immediately before the actor is running.
+The factory function in `setup` is passed the `ActorContext` as parameter and that can for example be used for spawning child actors.
 This `main` Actor creates the chat room and the gabbler and the session between them is initiated, and when the gabbler is finished we will receive the `Terminated` event due to having called `ctx.watch` for it.
 This allows us to shut down the Actor system: when